What's behind the uproar over alleged antisemitic event in Leipzig? | DW | 06.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-After Tuesday night's protest, the entrance to the Westin Leipzig — an upscale hotel just a few minutes by foot from the central train station in this eastern German city — is again quiet.
+After Tuesday night's protest, the entrance to the Westin hotel in Leipzig — an upscale hotel just a few minutes by foot from the central train station in this eastern German city — is again quiet.
 The driveway is all but empty.
-Those who do approach are greeted by a large banner with the message "warm welcome!"
+Those who do approach are greeted by a large banner with the message "Warm welcome!"

 A warm welcome was anything but Gil Ofarim's experience on Monday, according to a tearful video statement he posted to Instagram from the hotel's curb.
 It has since been watched more than 2.7 million times.